connervieira/Predator/DOCUMENTATION.md

     - You can learn about the ImageMagick installation process at <https://imagemagick.org/script/download.php>
 5. Install the required Python packages.
     - `pip3 install validators opencv-python-headless==4.5.3.56 cvlib tensorflow keras silence-tensorflow psutil gps geopy gpsd-py3`
-    - When tested on a Raspberry Pi 3, this step caused some issues.
+    - When tested on a Raspberry Pi 3, this step occasionally caused some issues.
 If you receive errors related to OpenCV when attempting to run Predator later, try uninstalling OpenCV Headless and replace it with the standard OpenCV library.
         - `pip3 uninstall opencv-python-headless; pip3 install opencv-python`
 6. Optionally, install the `mpg321` package.
     - Predator requires MPG321 in order to play audio effects for alerts.